Sundance Installs Second Solar System for Hanvey!

 Years of Organizing Culminates with the Installation of Community-Funded Solar Power System at ISAAC DICKSON ELEMENTARY SCHOOL

 Appalachian Offsets finished fundraising for the Isaac Dickson solar project — its largest undertaking to date — in late 2019.
+(Check out this feature from them.)
 “It was critical to partner with Appalachian Offsets to fundraise for this project.
 Sam and the whole team at Green Built Alliance rallied to organize crucial community fundraising” says Dave Hollister, President of Sundance Power Systems.
 “Over two years, more than 100 donors contributed directly to make this project happen,” Green Built Alliance Executive Director Sam Ruark-Eastes said.
 “This was a collective effort and we couldn’t have done it without the support of our many donors who all reached deep into their pockets to fund this effort.
 We are so grateful to live in a place that values clean energy for schools.”

 Isaac Dickson was designed as one of the state’s first Net Zero Energy schools and has been awaiting the solar system to help it move toward manifesting that vision since it was built in 2015.
 Following the recent approval of the long-awaited interconnection agreement from Duke Energy, the system was installed by Sundance Power Systems on the school’s roof.
 Work began in early March 2021 and completed in May 2021.
 The system has been producing beautiful clean power since June 2021!